The Ultimate Personal Wiki Software Guide (2026)

 • Client management - create your own customer relationship management system by writing down client details, meeting notes, and important dates.

-• Project management - keep all the nifty details about your next project in one place.
+• Project management - keep all the details about your next project in one place.

 • Research - consolidate research notes and references in one place.

-• Free form database - wondering how to keep track of your collections?
-The personal wiki can be your friend here..
+• Free-form database - wondering how to keep track of your collections?
+A personal wiki is the most flexible free-form database you can run on your own machine.

 What are the requirements for the best personal wiki software?

-While public wikis need strong collaborative features and comprehensive page history, and revisions, personal wikis have different requirements.
+While public wikis need strong collaborative features and comprehensive page history, personal wikis have different requirements.
 Ease of use and tools to organize pages are the top priority here.

-• Ease of installation - no need to dwell on this one.
-Best personal wikis should not require installing additional software or a server.
-They should be usable even by non technical users.
+• Ease of installation - best personal wikis should not require installing additional software or a server.
+They should be usable even by non-technical users.

-• Text editor - traditional wikis often require writing pages in a special markup like Wikitext or Markdown.
-However, for a personal wiki, you should be looking for tools that offer visual text editing (also known as WYSIWYG - what you see is what you get).
-It makes writing easier and faster, because it is not prone to errors and you see your changes instantly.
+• Text editor - traditional wikis often require writing pages in special markup like Wikitext or Markdown.
+For a personal wiki, look for tools that offer visual text editing, also known as WYSIWYG.
+It makes writing easier and faster because you see your changes instantly.

-• Rich text formatting - whether you prefer plain texts or beautifully formatted pages depends on your needs and preferences.
-That will determine how advanced the formatting features of the text editor should be.
-However, almost everybody needs two types of content to have a fully functioning wiki.
-Strong image support for visual representation of ideas, places, and people and tools for creating tables for structured data.
+• Rich text formatting - whether you prefer plain text or beautifully formatted pages depends on your needs and preferences.
+Most people need strong image support for visual material and tables for structured data.

-• Full-text search - all wikis need a powerful search function for finding your information.
-If you are power user, look for engines that offer advanced search syntax, where you can specify in which parts of the page to search and what kind of pages to find.
+• Full-text search - all wikis need a powerful search function.
+If you are a power user, look for engines that offer advanced search syntax, where you can specify which parts of the page to search and what kind of pages to find.

 • Page revisions - keeping track of changes to your pages is not as important as in a public wiki but could be helpful in some cases.